 - The American Rescue Plan Act (ARPA), which has provided billions of dollars that state and local governments can use for drinking water infrastructure, including efforts to prevent lead contamination.

 State and local resources can also be used to safeguard drinking water at school.
+For example, the Commonwealth’s School Water Investment Grants (SWIG) program provides funding to replace lead-bearing fountains with filtered water bottle filling stations.

 With this unprecedented array of funding available, school districts have an incredible opportunity to ensure safe drinking water for our kids.